 ASSET PERFORMANCE MEASURE DESCRIPTION TARGET Interstate NHS Percent of Interstate NHS pavements in Poor condition Pavement conditions are measured through field inspections.
-Pavements in "poor" condition are in need of work due to either the ride quality or due to a structural deficiency. ≤ 5% (NHS) in Poor Condition Interstate NHS Percent of Interstate NHS pavements in Good condition Interstate pavement rated as "good" will be considered for potential pavement preservation treatments to maintain the "good" rating. ≥ 50% (NHS) in Good Condition Non- Interstate NHS Percent of NHSNon-interstate NHS pavements in "poor"pavements in Poorcondition are in need of major maintenance.conditionThese will be evaluated for potential projects. ≤ 12% (NHS) in Poor Condition Non- Interstate NHS state pavements in Good condition will be evaluated for potential ≥ 40% (NHS) in Good Condition
+Pavements in "poor" condition are in need of work due to either the ride quality or due to a structural deficiency. ≤ 5% (NHS) in Poor Condition Interstate NHS Percent of Interstate NHS pavements in Good condition Interstate pavement rated as "good" will be considered for potential pavement preservation treatments to maintain the "good" rating. ≥ 50% (NHS) in Good Condition Non- Interstate NHS Percent of NHS pavements in Poor condition Non-interstate NHS pavements in "poor" condition are in need of major maintenance.
+These will be evaluated for potential projects. ≤ 12% (NHS) in Poor Condition Non- Interstate NHS Percent of NHS pavements in Good condition Non-interstate NHS pavements in "good" condition will be evaluated for potential preservation treatments. ≥ 40% (NHS) in Good Condition